METAL EDEN Review – A Brutal, Beautiful Sci-Fi FPS with Intense Cybernetic Combat

 Better Than the Demo (But Not Perfect)

-I played the demo months ago, and it was a bit rough — audio bugs, weird stutters, and crashes.
-The good news is that most of that has been cleaned up in the full release.
+I played a demo months ago, and — well, it wasn’t in the best shape: audio bugs, weird stutters and crashes.
+The good news is that the entirety of that has been swept aside in the full release.

 The bad news?
-Some players are still reporting performance issues, especially stutters on higher-end cards.
-A few have also pointed out that DLSS frame generation was removed from the full game, which is strange given it was in the demo.
+Some are still encountering performance issues as well, with many speaking of stutters on more high-end cards.
+A small minority have also noted DLSS frame generation was cut from the full game, which is a head-scratcher considering that worked in the demo.

-Personally, I had a mostly smooth experience, but keep this in mind if you’re sensitive to frame pacing issues.
+Your own mileage is likely to vary, though I had a largely smooth ride—just bear the above in mind if you’re sensitive to frame pacing problems.

 Game Length